smartheim/ui-maintenance/assets/contexthelp/items.md

 Find all your configured *Items* listed here.

+## Name

+An *Item* has a name to identify it easily.
+Click on the name and change it.
+Press enter or leave the name field to confirm.

 ## Icons

 An *Item* can have an icon assigned that is used for presentation in some user interfaces.